Consent Handling in TORCH

 - Consent records must be up-to-date and accurately reflect patient permissions.

-- Torch only supports the use of consent keys that are defined in the mapping configurations ( see Configuration).
+- TORCH only supports the use of consent keys that are defined in the mapping configurations ( see Configuration).

 Summary